 There's a sinking feeling when you open the dryer and see that smear of oily residue all over your clothes.
 I've been there.
-My youngest son was notorious for leaving a ChapStick in his pocket (see below for more about his excellent solution to the issue), so we became true experts on removing those stains.
+My youngest son was notorious for leaving a ChapStick in his pocket (He did come up with an excellent solution to the issue), so we became true experts on removing those stains.

-ChapStick or any lip balm creates a combination stain of wax, oil and sometimes dye if the balm is tinted.
-The key is to successful removal on washable clothes is to tackle all of the components as soon as possible.
-If somehow the ChapStick has melted on a garment that is labeled as dry clean only, point out and identify the stain to your professional cleaner.
-If you are planning to use a home dry cleaning kit, be sure to treat the stain with the provided stain remover before putting the garment in the dryer bag.
+ChapStick or any lip balm or ointment creates a combination stain of wax, oil, and sometimes dye if the balm is tinted.
+The key to successful removal from washable clothes is to tackle all of the components as soon as possible.

 How to Remove ChapStick Stains on Washable Clothes